 The EAD-NSB has full operational and management authority over all FBI Headquarters and field national security programs, including the authority to initiate, terminate, or reallocate any of the investigations or other activities within the NSB.

-What role does the FBI play in the Intelligence Community?
+What role does the FBI play in the intelligence community?

-What is the NIP?
+What is the National Intelligence Program (NIP)?

 What authority does the DNI have over the FBI?